 Although the blooms differ in shape and color, there is one uniting characteristic – they are large.
 The blooms can reach up to 6 inches across and stick around for more than a few days, making them wonderful cut flowers.

 African Marigolds are better suited to warmer climates than other types and are remarkably low maintenance.
-They will flower proliferate when given enough sunlight and are known to tolerate less-than-ideal soil conditions.
-You’ll need to consider cutting back these marigolds come the end of the season ahead of spring the following season.
+They will flower proliferate when given enough sunlight and are known to tolerate less-than-ideal marigold soil conditions.
+You’ll need to consider cutting back marigolds come the end of the season ahead of spring the following season.

 Try these cultivars for a stunning summer display that doesn’t mind the extra heat: